Mary Elmes: Spanish Civil War

-In February 1937, during the Spanish Civil War and after the completion of her studies, Elmes joined the University Ambulance Unit and was sent to a children's hospital in Almeria, Spain.
+In February 1937, Elmes gave up her aspiring career in academia to volunteer and help refugees escaping the Spanish Civil War and after the completion of her studies, she joined the University of London Ambulance Unit and was sent to a children's hospital in Almeria, Spain, where she was assigned to a feeding station.
+Mary's father, Edward Elmes died at the end of 1937; however, Mary missed the funeral as she refused to abandon her post when no replacement could be found.
+Although she was not medically qualified, with her ability to speak Spanish and her drive and determination, she quickly proved her capabilities.
 She was appointed in January 1939 by the American Friends Service Committee (AFSC) (a Quaker humanitarian organisation) to run a hospital they were establishing in Alicante.
 Elmes was evacuated in May 1939 to the AFSC regional HQ in Perpignan, France.
+Here, Elmes helped set up workshops, canteens, schools and hospitals.
+It is estimated that Elmes along with her Quaker colleagues provided food to over 84,000 children in schools facing famine conditions in Southern France.